openmindednewby/cSharpInterviewPrep/practice/real exam questions answers/struct vs class questions and answers.md

 💡 **Mention:**

-> “At HFM scale — where millions of ticks flow per second — keeping structs small and readonly helps stay in Gen0 and reduces GC load.
+> “At scale — where millions of ticks flow per second — keeping structs small and readonly helps stay in Gen0 and reduces GC load.
 If a struct becomes too big, I switch to a reference type.”

 ---